-Although not designated as an issue in its brief, Mission Hills argues both in its nature of the case and in its conclusion that this court should address a mathematical error.
-It claims that BOTA adopted Slack's going concern value estimation, but erred in calculating the deductions.
+Although not designated as an issue in Hallbrook's brief, Hallbrook argues both in its nature of the case and in its conclusion that this court should address a mathematical error.
+Hallbrook argues BOTA adopted Slack's going concern valuation of \$5.8 million for 2014 and 2015, but then erred in its later calculations for personal property and intangible deductions.

-The County argues that Mission Hills has not properly preserved the issue so we should not address it on the merits.
-The County then argues that no clerical error occurred because, even if BOTA's order may be unartful, its conclusion of value is deliberate.
+The County argues that Hallbrook has not properly preserved the issue so we should not address it on the merits.
+The County then argues that no clerical error occurred because, even if BOTA's order was unartful, its conclusion of value was deliberate.

 We agree.
-Mission Hills did not raise this issue below, either in its request for a full and complete opinion or its motion to reconsider, and does not raise it as a separate issue now.
+Hallbrook did not raise this issue below, either in its request for a full and complete opinion or its motion to reconsider, and does not raise it as a separate issue now.
 At best, the point is incidentally raised but not fully argued and not supported by appropriate citation to the record.

-Nor does Mission Hills explain why we should consider this issue for the first time on appeal.
+Nor does Hallbrook explain why we should consider this issue for the first time on appeal.
 "As a general rule, matters not raised before the district court cannot be raised for the first time on appeal."
 Gannon v.
 State, 303 Kan.
 682, 733, 368 P.3d 1024 (2016).
 Kansas courts, however, recognize three exceptions to this rule.